gfoury/UX305FA-DSDT-Patch/README.md

 to download those modules.

 The patch is based on the ACPI files from your machine.
 To generate the files, press `F4` within Clover.
 This will dump a bunch of files in `YOURDISK/EFI/CLOVER/ACPI/origin/`.
 Copy those files into `native_clover/origin/` in this directory.
+After copying, run the command `sh disassemble.sh` to generate the .dsl files to patch.

+Most of the SSDTs do not need to be modified.
+Unmodified SSDTs are copied without disassembly/reassembly.